Skip to Main Content

 An image of the Study Space Availability App for the Law Library with an arrow indicating the last recorded data.

-The App is divided by room and study space type (i.e. silent, quiet, collaborative).
+The App divides the library by room and, behind the scenes, by study space type (i.e. silent, quiet, collaborative).

 An image of the Study Space Availability (SSA) input screen.